For UK Government

 Factory output

-Four worked-example chapters are publicly hosted at the URLs below — each one a complete factory run from prose specification to live URL in 30–45 minutes wall-clock.
-Anyone can visit, inspect the output, and verify the SPARK-Ada is producing the claimed results.
-Three were deliberately chosen as liberty-decision use cases modelled from published rules: historically the precise class of problem that justifies formal verification, because errors produce human-rights consequences rather than just regulatory ones.
-None of these chapters are commissioned by, deployed in, or endorsed by any government department; they are independent demonstrations of what the factory can produce.
+Four worked-example chapters are publicly hosted at the URLs below — each a complete factory run from prose specification through gnatprove-clean SPARK-Ada to live URL in 30–45 minutes wall-clock.
+Anyone can clone the source and re-run the proof obligations against the published artefacts.
+Three are liberty-decision use cases modelled from published rules — the precise class of problem that has historically justified formal verification, because errors produce human-rights consequences.
+None are commissioned by, deployed in, or endorsed by any government department; they are independent demonstrations.

 Important boundary